 The administrative county of Somerset is in the South West of England.
-It borders Gloucestershire and Bristol to the north, Wiltshire to the east, Dorset to the south-east and Devon to the south-west.
+It borders North Somerset, Bath and North East Somerset to the north, Wiltshire to the east, Dorset to the south-east and Devon to the south-west.

-It is comprised of four district authority areas: Mendip, South Somerset, Sedgemoor and the more recently created Somerset West and Taunton (previously the two separate authorities of West Somerset and Taunton Deane).
+It is comprised of four former district authority areas: Mendip, South Somerset, Sedgemoor and Somerset West and Taunton.

 Somerset is within the Heart of the South West (HotSW) Local Enterprise Partnership (LEP) area, along with 15 other local authorities and two national parks.

 Somerset’s population is ageing and at a faster rate than is the case nationally.
-In 2017, 24.2% of Somerset’s population was aged over 65 years, up from 19.8% in 2007.
-Projections suggest that by 2036 nearly one third of the population in Somerset will be 65 or over.
+In 2021, 24.9% of Somerset’s population was aged over 65 years, up from 21.2% in 2011.
+Projections suggest that by 2036 just over a third of the population in Somerset will be 65 or over.
 Meanwhile, Somerset’s working age population is set to decrease.

 Somerset is distinctively rural and relies heavily on its market towns for employment and services.
 According to ONS census data from the 2011, 48.2% of Somerset’s population live in rural areas, making it one of the ten most rural authorities in England.

-Between 2014 and 2018, the rate of growth in the number of businesses was smaller in Somerset (8.4%) than was the case nationally (17.9%).
-If we exclude agriculture and public administration from the picture then the growth rate disparity is even greater.
-That said, business survival rates are notably higher tin Somerset than they are nationally, especially beyond their first year of doing business.
+Between 2015 and 2019, the rate of growth in the number of businesses in Somerset increased by 3.8%, a slower rate than was the case nationally (11%).
+If we exclude agriculture and public administration from the picture then the difference in growth rates between Somerset, regional and national averages is similar.
+That said, business survival rates are notably higher in Somerset than they are nationally, especially beyond their first year of doing business.

-Somerset performs comparatively well on figures pertaining to its workforce, with higher levels of employment (79.6%) and lower levels of unemployment (2.9%) and economic inactivity (18%) than is typically found both regionally and nationally.
+Somerset performs comparatively well on figures pertaining to its workforce, with higher levels of employment (77.8%) and lower levels of unemployment (3.1%) and economic inactivity (19.8%) than is typically found nationally.

-Unemployment is significantly higher for females than males in Somerset, whereas at the national level the unemployment rate is broadly similar for both sexes.
-Meanwhile, economic inactivity is only slightly higher for females than males in Somerset despite a much greater disparity at the national level.
+Unemployment is lower for females than males in Somerset recently where historically unemployment was significantly higher for females, whereas at the national level the unemployment rate is broadly similar for both sexes.
+Meanwhile, economic inactivity is only higher for females than males in Somerset a similar pattern nationally.

 The majority of young people succeed in education and make a positive transition to adult life and the world of work, but a small proportion do not and become NEET (not in education, employment or training).
-In Somerset roughly 8.8% of 16-18 year olds are thought to be NEET.
+In Somerset roughly 9.02% of 16–18-year-olds are thought to be NEET.